sanworks/Bpod-CAD/Enclosure/State Machine/Readme.txt

 -Lines <=0.05mm are vector cuts.
 Larger lines are to be engraved.

--SLDPRT files are to be 3D-printed with HP Multi Jet Fusion (HP MJF), black-dyed and vapor smoothed
+-STEP files are to be 3D-printed with HP Multi Jet Fusion (HP MJF), black-dyed and vapor smoothed